v2kwok/v2kwok-web/README.md

 <iframe src="https://veiled-abrupt-wandflower.glitch.me/3D-aframe.html" height="700" width="800"></iframe>

-Click on an object to make them all disappear.
+Explore using WASD to find all the objects.
+Click on an object to make them all disappear!

 Objects:
 pink cylinder = BC Place